dekorateio/dekorate/examples/spring-boot-on-kubernetes-with-jib-example/readme.md

       <version>${project.version}</version>
     </dependency>

-Which contains all the required modules, including the annotation processors that detect spring web applications.
+Which contains all the required modules, including the annotation processors that detects spring web applications.

 The [Main.class](src/main/java/io/dekorate/example/sbonkubernetes/Main.java) is annotated with `@KubernetesApplication` which triggers the resource generation.
 It's also annotated with `@EnableDockerBuild`.
 This annotation allows the user to trigger a docker build after the compilation, by passing the system property